 4ward Inclusion Consulting, Inc.

-Promote Vulnerability.
-Embrace Diversity.
-Shift Mindsets.
-Develop Leaders.
+Promoting Vulnerability.
+Embracing Diversity.
+Shifting Mindsets.
+Developing Leaders.

 Our team is comprised of a diverse group of individuals that specialize in a range of educational, social, and mental health issues.
-Our team includes a group of youth advocates between the ages of 9-17 years old.
-If you are interested in joining our community, please email .
+Our team includes a group of youth advocates between the ages of 9 and 17 years old.
+If you are interested in joining our team, please email .

 Jolisa Beavers, CEO

 Jolisa Beavers is a sister, educator, social worker, and the Founder of 4ward Inclusion Consulting, Incorporated.
 As an advocate for racial, gender, and LGBT+ rights, Jolisa has facilitated at national conferences across the nation including the annual New York City DOE-sponsored Education Revolution Conference and the annual Coalition of Schools Educating Boys of Color (COSEBOC).

 Jolisa launched the organization through a belief that vulnerability is a superpower and that those closest to the issues are the best ones to discover solutions.
 Jolisa approaches her work through an intersectional lens heightened by her own marginalized identities and experiences growing up in Harlem.
 4ward Inclusion works to shift the conditions that prevent youth from marginalized populations from being successful in life through the idea that it takes a village to raise a child.
 Therefore, 4ward Inclusion’s antiracism and anti-oppressive programming are for youth, educators, parents/guardians, and community organizations.
 The organization currently partners with other organizations and schools in New York City, New Jersey, and Detroit, and has shifted the mindsets of individuals that develop policies and similar programs in low-income communities.